 The English Archives Research Project was originally conceived in 2003 by Dr. Brian Gallagher, Emeritus Professor of English, in collaboration with Dr. Richard Lieberman, Director of the LaGuardia and Wagner Archives.
 Over twenty members of the English Department have developed courses under this on-going program.

 Contact: Dr. Stafford Gregoire718.email@example.com

-Learning communities are courses clustered around a common theme and taught to the same cohort of students by a faculty team that share readings and assignments so that students may better understand connections among different disciplines and to learn in an active way with a community of their peers.
-Students in LaGuardia's learning communities are actively engaged in inquiry and analysis and critical and creative thinking; they approach written and oral communication, quantitative and information literacy through teamwork and problem solving.
-As a result, students who participate in learning communities in their first semester of college are more likely to pass their courses and to stay in college.
+Learning communities are courses clustered around a common theme and taught to the same cohort of liberal arts students by a faculty team.
+Readings and assignments are shared so that students may better understand connections among different disciplines and to learn with a community of their peers.
+Students in LaGuardia's learning communities are actively engaged in inquiry and analysis, and critical and creative thinking through teamwork and problem solving.
+As a result, students who participate in learning communities are more likely to pass their courses and to stay in college.

 Contact: Phyllis van Slyck718.firstname.lastname@example.org

 Strengthening Core Learning: Writing in the Disciplines (WID)